|Last updated 22 December 2021|

 Royal Air Force

-Only one Royal Air Force Halifax is known to have visited Australia
+At least two RAF Halifax transports are known to have visited Australia

 Halifax B.VI RG815 Mercury: